kojodoc/kojodoc.github.io/concepts/computing-essentials.md

 ---

 ### Abstraction
+Abstraction is the process of giving a name to a useful composition (it's a process because abstractions change as you refine your program).
+In Kojo/Scala, you can create abstractions in the following ways:

 * The `val` keyword instruction allows you to associate a name with a value; e.g. `val x = 10`.
 This is a form of abstraction.
 * The `var` keyword instruction allows you to bind a name to a value; e.g. `var x = 10`.
 This name can be bound to a different value later on in your program.
 This is a form of abstraction.
 * The `def` keyword instruction allows you to define a new command or function.
 This is a means of abstraction.